Shamima Begum the Bangladeshi IS bride

 Shams: The Doctor

-Shams is one of the most valued voices which has to emerge from the English-speaking female hijara legion.
 Shams, as it she refers to herself, is originally from Malaysia with both an Indian and Pakistani lenience.
 But she is believed to have lived in the UK for a considerable period of time.
 By virtue of her professional stand, as a physician, she had a privileged position within ISIS since her appearance in Syria in 2014.

 Upon hearing this information, the local ISIS Emir reportedly sent a female representative to offer Shams a house that could be used as a clinic, along with medical equipment.
-Nonetheless, she, as a qualified physician she often used position within ISIS territory to reiterate Baghdadi’s call for qualified people like doctors, engineers and lawyers to join, exemplified below.
+Nonetheless, she, as a qualified physician, she often used her position within ISIS territory to reiterate Baghdadi’s call for qualified people like doctors, engineers and lawyers to join, exemplified below.

 She also offers advice on how women can gain medical training once inside the territory; discussing the medical ‘university’ that has reportedly been established in Raqqah.
 She stresses the importance of fully evaluating one’s reasons for wanting to migrate to ISIS before making a final decision.
 Specifically, she urges women to consider whether they are making hijra for marriage, or because they feel it is their religious obligation.